 Kings are the slaves of Real-Time Strategy.

 In 2000 Majesty came parading out of the gates, sceptre in hand, screaming to the world: “I am the Fantasy Kingdom sim”.
-And we could say it kept its promise, since the whole game comes straight out of a Dungeons’n’Dragons rulebook of the nineties.
-Rangers, rogues, warriors, wizards, trolls, goblins, spiders, etc. Still, this is not your average Real-Time Strategy or action RPG from the late nineties, instead it’s a refreshing take on the fantasy sim strategy genre with some inspired design choices.
+It did indeed kept its promise, since the overall character roster and rules come straight out of a Dungeons’n’Dragons rulebook of the nineties.
+Rangers, rogues, warriors, wizards, trolls, goblins, spiders, etc. Still, this is not really the average Real-Time Strategy or action RPG from the late nineties, instead it’s a refreshing take on the fantasy sim strategy genre with some inspired design choices.

 Join me and game designer, Jim DuBois, as we go back and discover what was so special about the game.